 Azalea Trail Maids

-Each year in my hometown of Mobile, AL, fifty high school girls are chosen, on merit, to participate in the 100-year-old court of Azalea Trail Maids.
+Each year in my hometown of Mobile, AL, fifty high school girls are chosen, on merit, to participate in the near 100-year-old court of Azalea Trail Maids.
 Clad in signature antebellum dresses, their coveted role is to act as ambassadors for the town by greeting dignitaries, making appearances at civic events, and “embodying the ideals of Southern Hospitality.”

 Only the brightest young women are selected to be Trail Maids.
 They undergo an extensive interview process for which many have taken classes and rehearsed for years in advance.
 In addition to excelling academically, their resumes include extracurricular activities ranging from after-school jobs, to class president, to ROTC.
 Once the dress is on, however, they generally don’t speak.